 THE PROCEDURE AND NUMBER OF VICTIMS

 The procedure of transportation and annihilation of thousands of people differs a little in those six centers and geographical regions.
 On a designated day, a bus came to the mental institution throughout the Third Reich, mostly a long gray bus similar to those used by the postal service.
-Though the Nazi regime used to claim the euthanasia victims ‘disabled’ or ‘dysfunctional’, at least a part of the patients suspected the intention of the transportation, and the majority of the handicapped were falsified with a promise of walking outside the clinic.
+Though the Nazi regime used to claim that euthanasia victims were‘ disabled’ or ‘dysfunctional’, at least a part of the patients suspected the intention of transportation, and the majority of the handicapped were falsified with a promise of walking outside the clinic.
 Once the bus delivered the patients to one of the six killing centers, they were taken by the T-4 personnel to a room for a supposed medical observation after taking off their clothes.
 The medical examination indeed took place, but it was a formal two-minute routine.
 After that, the patient was given a number and photographed.
 All of these made a formal impression of legality, first of all, for the involved staff.
 The taken photographs were to serve as supposed proof of the mental disability of a person and the medical checkup served the doctors as a means to choose the falsified cause of death for the relatives of the patient.
 After these manipulations, the men and women were weighed, measured, and after this taken by small groups to the gas chambers, generally covered up as a shower room.
 Roughly twenty minutes of gassing killed all the people inside.
 The door was not to open for another few hours and then the gas chamber was ventilated with fans.
 Some of the bodies of the victims were then used for medical teaching by the doctors and the extracted golden teeth were sent to the T-4 central office in Berlin.
 In the final, the corps was to be cremated inside intentionally created crematoriums.

 In historical contrast to the meta statistics of the victims of the Holocaust later, the ‘accounting’ of the euthanasia victims was not only conducted in detail but also survived the war.
 In the course of the main period of the operation between January 1940 and September 1941, 70 273 killings were documented in six euthanasia centers.
 The figure happened to be dramatically close to the 1939 bureaucratic estimation of 70 000 to 75 000 supposed victims.
 If we examine the share of the total death toll in regard to the two years, twelve months of 1940 had roughly the same death toll as eight months in 1941.
 The T-4 bureaucrats not only calculated the total number of their victims but also summed up the sum of money of the supposed savings for the country.
 The figure meant the amount of money needed for taking care of those 70 000 people for the next ten years.
 885,439,800 marks – this was the cost of 70 273 lives, around 12 000 for one live in Nazi Germany.
-A separate section of that notorious report included the number of eggs, potato, meat, butter, and even marmalade that would be presumably saved.
+A separate section of that notorious report included the number of eggs, potatoes, meat, butter, and even marmalade that would be presumably saved.

-The 70 000 death toll of the euthanasia program in the Third Reich, it is important to understand, includes neither tens of thousands of patients murdered not just in Germany and Austria but in Nazi-occupied Eastern territories: Poland and the Soviet Union, nor the period after September 1941.
+The 70 000 death toll of the euthanasia program in the Third Reich, is important to understand, includes neither tens of thousands of patients murdered not just in Germany and Austria but in Nazi-occupied Eastern territories: Poland, and the Soviet Union, nor the period after September 1941.
 The first mass killing of mental patients in Poland took place as early as the Fall of 1939 and it is estimated that at least 7000 patients were killed there toward the end of the year.
 In contrast to the disabled persons in the old Reich, the criteria of fitting the work demands played no role in selection.
 The patients were killed for the purpose that they were either Jews or Polish handicapped.
 When it comes to the Jews, the probability of being killed was the largest among all other groups of victims.
 At the same time, the mass killings of disabled people in the occupied territories were beyond the operations of the T4 administrators who implemented the Euthanasia Program.
 The patients were primarily executed by the SS and auxiliary forces.

 TIERGARTENSTRASSE 4 BEFORE WWII